AICarope/AI-Product-Manager-Colab-Exercises/README.md

 ### 3. Product Strategy and Roadmap
 - **Define the AI product vision**: Create clear PRDs (Product Requirement Documents) and PRFAQs to define how AI will solve specific problems.
-- **Develop the product roadmap**: Plan and prioritize AI features to deliver on time and within budget.
+- **Develop the product roadmap**: Plan and prioritize AI features to deliver on time.
-- **Lifecycle management**: Manage the entire lifecycle from ideation to iteration.
+- **Lifecycle management**: Manage the entire lifecycle from ideation to production.

 ### 4. Ethics and Risk Management
 - **AI ethics**: Consider ethical implications such as bias, transparency, and fairness.